 Delete Anchor Point Tool (-)

-Click on anchor point to remove from path.
+Click on an anchor point to remove it from the path.

-Click on an anchor point and drag to create bezier handles where there were none, click on an anchor point with handles to a remove them.
+Click on an anchor point and drag to create bezier handles where there were none.
+Click on an anchor point with handles to remove them.

 Scissors Tool (C)